brenodamata/imdb-faker/README.md

 ### Tech

-And of course IMDB is open source with a [public repository][imdbfaker] on GitHub.
+And of course IMDB-Faker is open source with a [public repository][imdbfaker] on GitHub.

 Created by [Breno][twitter] for rails developers and movie lovers.